 All M.S. thesis and non-thesis students are required to take one credit of Crops 510 or Soils 501, respectively.
 Thesis students will also be required to give an exit seminar as part of their final defense of their thesis.
-Soils M.S. students should take Soils 501 and present this exit seminar as part of the course.
-Crops M.S. students may do the same or they may take Crops 510 earlier and present their exit seminar as a special seminar.
 Non-thesis MS students do not present a final seminar as part of their final exam.